Church of the Holy Apostles: History

 Emperor Basil I renovated and probably enlarged the church, and in 874 the remains of the historian and patriarch Nikephoros I of Constantinople, who had died earlier in the century, were reinterred in the rebuilt church, where they became the site of annual imperial devotion.
 In the 10th century Constantine of Rhodes composed a Description of the Building of the Apostles in verse, which he dedicated to Constantine VII.

 The basilica was looted during the Fourth Crusade in 1204.
 The historian Nicetas Choniates records that the Crusaders plundered the imperial tombs for their gold and gems.
 Not even Justinian's tomb was spared.
 The tomb of Emperor Heraclius was opened and his golden crown was stolen with the late emperor's hair still attached to it.
 Some of these treasures were taken to Venice, where they can be seen in St Mark's Basilica, while the body of St. Gregory was brought to Rome.

 When Michael VIII Palaeologus recaptured the city from the Crusaders, he erected a statue of the Archangel Michael at the church to commemorate the event and his part in it.
-The church was partially restored again by Andronicus II Palaeologus in the early 14th century, but thereafter fell into disrepair as the Empire declined and Constantinople's population fell.
+The church was partially restored again by Andronicus II Palaeologus in the early 14th century, but thereafter fell into disrepair as the empire declined and Constantinople's population fell.
 The Florentine Cristoforo Buondelmonti saw the decaying church in 1420.

 In 1453 Constantinople fell to the Ottomans.
-The cathedral church of Hagia Sophia was seized and turned into a mosque, and Sultan Mehmed II reassigned to the Orthodox Patriarch Gennadius Scholarius the church of the Holy Apostles, which temporarily became the new administrative centre of the Ecumenical Orthodox Church.
+The cathedral church of Hagia Sophia was seized and turned into a mosque, and Sultan Mehmed II reassigned to the Orthodox Patriarch Gennadius Scholarius the Church of the Holy Apostles, which temporarily became the new administrative centre of the Ecumenical Orthodox Church.
 But the church was in a dilapidated state, and the area around it was soon settled by Muslims.
 After the killing of a Muslim by an Orthodox citizen, the Muslim dwellers became hostile to the Christians, so in 1456 Gennadius decided to move the Patriarchate to the Church of Theotokos Pammakaristos in the Çarşamba neighbourhood.

-After the demolition of the old church in 1462, the Sultan built the Fatih Mosque (Mosque of the Conqueror) on the site.
+After the demolition of the old church in 1462, the sultan built the Fatih Mosque (Mosque of the Conqueror) on the site.

 Description and influence

 Constantine's building

 The grounds of the first church of the Holy Apostles contained both a rotunda mausoleum built by Constantine and a church built soon afterward by his successor Constantius.
-Little is known about the appearance of the original church except that it was cross-shaped, but the historian Eusebius (c.
-263–339) gives the following description of Constantine's mausoleum and the surrounding grounds before Constantius' church was built:
+Little is known about the appearance of the original church except that it was shaped as a cross, but the historian Eusebius (c.
+263–339) glowing description of Constantine's mausoleum and the surrounding grounds before Constantius' church was built: